 Public meetings are being conducted to gather input.

-California law requires extensive public outreach during the transition to Vote Centers.
+California law, Elections Code 4005(a)(9)(A) and Elections Code 4005(a)(9)(B), requires extensive public outreach during the transition to Vote Centers.
 The County of Sacramento is working diligently with the community to gather input on Vote Center placement.
 All meetings are designed to help shape the future of voting in the County of Sacramento.

 Language Accessibility Advisory Committee (LAAC)